-Despite the Subaru Outback being a relatively trustworthy vehicle, the crossover car/SUV still does have some pretty major caveats that owners should be aware of.
+Despite the Subaru Outback being a relatively trustworthy vehicle, the crossover car/SUV still does have some pretty major caveats.
+Potential buyers should be aware of some of the drawbacks of this long trusted vehicle.

-Made by Fuji industries under the Subaru brand name and also known as the Subaru Legacy, the Outback has been around enough years to iron out most of the kinks, but there are still twenty reasons why buyers may not want to purchase this vehicle.
+Made by Fuji industries under the Subaru brand name and also known as the Subaru Legacy, the Outback has been around enough years to iron out most of the kinks.
+Despite it being a well established brand, there are still twenty reasons why buyers may not want to purchase this vehicle.
 On the plus side, The Outback has a kick-ass symmetrical AWD system that outperforms anything else on the car market when the snow and ice comes down and that handling may be enough to counter the many problems listed below.
 Most of the points below refer to the new sixth generation Subaru Outback 2020 model, but many of them also apply to the previous Outback models including the fifth generation (2015 – 2019) and the fourth Subaru Outback generation (2009 – 2014)

 The lineage for the Outback is a strong on, but with a new design and updated tech, the new Subaru Outback 2020 may have some flaws that have manifested in the line of one of the most popular practical crossover SUV’s on the market.